kristenkinnearohlmann/100-days-of-code/log-r3.md

 # 100 Days Of Code - Log

+### R3 Day 5: July 25, 2018

+**Today's Progress:** Hit a snag - I'm trying to finish the old track HTML/CSS on Flatiron and I just hit a dead-end with the lab.
+I'm not really getting super clear answers on how to get what I need.
+Since I'll be checking in next week with my educational coach, I think I'll jump tracks to the new track of HTML/CSS until I can get a clear answer.

+**Thoughts:** Even though I want to be frustrated, this is all progress.
+If I can get an answer before I get kicked out of my cafe haunt, I will or I will switch to the new track tomorrow.
+I'm couting this as work down on 100 days of code!

+**Link to work:** NA

 ### R3 Day 4: July 24, 2018

 **Today's Progress:** This was fun - althought this code along had a Sandbox link, I really couldn't figure out how it was supposed to work.
 So I plunged back into my Git Bash shell and tried to make a go of it.
 I forgot that at some point I set up SSH on Github, so I spent some time solving that too.
 I felt very smart!